Lyan221m/Linktree/README.md

 # ToDo

-- Mobile optimization
+- Mobile optimization ✅
 - Optional animations ✅
-- An optional design feature that emulates a CRT display with scan lines, static, and glitching effects.
+- An optional design feature that emulates a CRT display with scan lines, static, and glitching effects. (dont know if i do this)